gplanchat/php-oop-api/doc/array.md

 ### Method `unique`

+Removes duplicate values from an array

 Equivalent to [`array_unique`](http://php.net/manual/en/function.array-unique.php)

 * Returns `SplArray` (a copy of current array)

 ### Method `extract`

+Import variables into the current symbol table from an array

 Equivalent to [`extract`](http://php.net/manual/en/function.extract.php)